akash-d122/finance-visualizer/README.md

 # Personal Finance Visualizer

-A clean, modern web app for tracking personal finances with a focus on simplicity and user experience.
-Built as a recruitment assignment to demonstrate React/Next.js skills and clean code practices.
+A simple, modern web app for tracking your personal finances.
+Built for clarity, speed, and a smooth user experience.

+---

+##  Tech Stack & Assignment Fit
+- **Stack:** Next.js, React, shadcn/ui, Recharts, MongoDB
+- This project is designed to match the assignment's staged requirements exactly:
+  - **Stage 1:** Transactions CRUD, monthly expenses bar chart
+  - **Stage 2:** Categories with pie chart and summary cards
+  - **Stage 3:** Budgets with budget vs actual chart and simple spending insights
+- Fully responsive design with proper error states throughout.
+- There is **no authentication/login**—just as the assignment specifies.
+You can use all features instantly.

+---

 ## What It Does